 The Cybersecurity Strategy is a required acquisition program document (per DoD Instruction 5000.02 and Clinger-Cohen Act) that details how a program will ensure that an Information Technology system can protect and defend itself from a cyber attack.
 The strategy is created and maintained by the Program Office and appended to the Program Protection Plan (PPP).
-It’s required for all ACAT level programs.
+It’s required for all Acquisition Category (ACAT) level programs.

 Cybersecurity Strategy Outline: